polemon/fss/README.md

 ## Planned features
 This is still too vague to put into a bullet list, so here's me being wordy:

-The whole thing kinda depends on the user's knowledge about keycodes, and especially the differenc in keycodes used within X, and by `kbd` on a linux console.
+The whole thing kinda depends on the user's knowledge about keycodes, and especially the difference in keycodes used within X, and by `kbd` on a linux console.

 A GUI might be nice, too.